microsoft/FluidFramework/Guidelines.md

 In the JavaScript language it is possible to distinguish between a non-existing property and a property that has been explicitly set to the `undefined` value.
 You should interpret these identically when reading.

-Do not go out of your way elide explicit `undefine`s, except in cases where it improves efficiency, such as serialization.
+Do not go out of your way elide explicit `undefine`s, except in cases where it improves efficiency (such as serialization).
 Otherwise, you should follow the natural behavior of `Object.keys()`, `foo = bar`, etc. which will preserve the explicit undefined.

 #### ✔ DO align copy/iteration behavior with Object.keys()

-The prevailing convention is to use `Object.keys()` when iterating or copying data, which includes only string-keyed enumerable properties that are owned by the object (not inherited).
+The prevailing convention is to use `Object.keys()` when iterating or copying data, which includes only string-keyed [enumerable properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Enumerability_and_ownership_of_properties) that are owned by the object (not inherited).

 Note that it is expected that private metadata attached via `symbol` keys will be elided when iterated, copied, transmitted, or persisted.